brehen/kluften.dev-v2/static/blog-posts/nebula_chapter1.md

 writing this, I already have a simple prototype working, and I'll try to lay out my journey to landing there.

-### Tech stack

-Part of my thesis work is performing a research on the status quo of what I'm intending to experiment on.
-Part of this led me to land on some key technologies for major parts of my architecture, while leaving some space for more flexibility on aspects that are less important - for example how I'm going to serve the platform.

-#### Runtime

-In order to run Wasm modules on the platform, a WebAssembly runtime is required.
-There are many options, like Wasmer, Wasmo, Wasmi, WasmEdge and Wasmtime.
-Among these, I noticed that Fermyon landed on Wasmtime.
-After digging into the project, I found they have a well documented Rust crate that I can install into my project and spin up Wasmtime in a rust program.
-After some experimenting, I discovered that I don't even need to install the wasmtime runtime on my server in order to make it work in the final binary build.

-#### A web server

-I'm not entirely sure how Amazon builds their Lambda, Google their Cloud Functions or Microsoft their Azure Functions, but in order to build a platform that is feasible to start performing experiments on, I decided to make a web server with Rust, which uses the Wasmtime rust crate in order to load and run functions compiled to WebAssembly.

-For sake of simplicity, I got a couple of VM's running Debian from my schools OpenStack/IaaC platform, which lets me prototype my platform on another device than my M2 Max max.
+### Choosing the WebAssembly Runtime

+For running Wasm modules on the platform, it's crucial to have a reliable WebAssembly runtime.
+There's a plethora of options available: Wasmer, Wasmo, Wasmi, WasmEdge, and Wasmtime to name a few.
+My research led me to notice that Fermyon had opted for Wasmtime.
+After a deep dive into Wasmtime, I was impressed by their well-documented Rust crate, allowing me to effortlessly integrate Wasmtime into my Rust project.
+A pleasant surprise was realizing that the final binary build didn't necessitate having the wasmtime runtime installed on my server.

+### Designing the Web Server Infrastructure

+While the choice of WebAssembly runtime was crucial, the actual mechanism to serve and interact with these modules was equally vital.
+How do industry giants do it?
+Amazon with their Lambda, Google with Cloud Functions, or Microsoft with Azure Functions?
+Without the exact blueprint, I decided on crafting a feasible solution for my experimentation: a web server using Rust and Axum.

+The backbone of this server includes a shared crate library.
+This library acts as the bridge between the web server and the Wasmtime runtime.
+The envisioned workflow is simple:

 In my sketch below, I've drawn up a rough idea of what I want the platform to do in the first iteration.